Santa Barbara County Sheriff's Office finds audio files of 1993 interview with Corey Feldman

 The Santa Barbara County Sheriff's Office has found audio recordings audio recordings of its interview with Corey Feldman in 1993.
 Previously, Feldman said on "The Dr. Oz Show" in November that he told the sheriff's office he was sexually assaulted in 1993, when he was questioned as part of an investigation into Michael Jackson (whom Feldman maintains never harmed him).
 At the time the show aired, the office said they had no record of Feldman's accusations.

-The sheriff's office said now that they did find audio recordings of Feldman's interview, though they did reveal further details, saying that they are unable to comment further because the case involves the alleged sexual abuse of a child.
+The sheriff's office now says they did find audio recordings of Feldman's interview, though they did not reveal further details, adding that they are unable to comment further because the case involves the alleged sexual abuse of a child.

 In a statement to CBS News, the office said, "Following the recent inquiries into the Sheriff's Office interview of Mr. Feldman in 1993, the Santa Barbara County Sheriff's Office conducted an additional review for any stored items remaining from the Michael Jackson investigation.
 In a container which included the original reports from the investigation, the Sheriff's Office located some detective working copies of audio recordings made during the investigation.
 A copy of Mr. Feldman's interview was located."